 When an external funder restricts the number of applications that may be submitted per institution, an internal process is coordinated and put in place by the Funding Strategy team in the Research Office.
-Each process is defined by the particular restrictions of the call and is communicated to Imperial staff via an email cascaded through relevant Faculties and added to the list of current managed calls.
+Each process is defined by the particular restrictions of the call and is communicated to Imperial staff via an email cascaded through relevant Faculties and added to the list on the current managed calls webpage.
 If you are aware of a call for proposals that contains a restricted submission process and you are not aware of the internal process for that call, please inform Angela Kingman.

 Good news stories

 The Research Office manages a number of restricted calls.
 Below are a few examples of recent successful bids that were managed by the Funding Strategy team.

 Professor Aron Walsh and Dr Peter Vincent were successfully awarded the Philip Leverhulme Prizes in Chemistry and Engineering respectively in October 2016.
 CCRPRG selected the three nominations per category permitted by the scheme.

 Professor Nick Peters was successfully selected as runner up of The Rosetrees Trust Interdisciplinary Prize in May 2016, with the funder sufficiently impressed to award £250K over three years.
 A two-stage internal process was managed by the Funding Strategy team.
 Following Departmental nomination, CCRPRG selected the single application permitted for submission to the scheme.

 Academy of Medical Sciences Springboard Award

 Dr Benjamin Lehne and Dr Anna Barnard were successfully awarded the Academy of Medical Sciences Springboard Award, worth £100K, in April 2016 following a two-stage internal process managed by the Funding Strategy team.
 Following Departmental nomination, CCRPRG selected the final three permitted by the scheme.